RBI penalises 22 banks for violation of KYC and anti-money laundering norms

 It may be recalled that RBI carried out a scrutiny of books of accounts, internal control, compliance systems and processes of these banks at their offices.
 A sting operation conducted by an online portal Cobrapost, which exposed the violation of KYC and AML norms in a few banks, resulted in RBI’s decision to scrutinise the entire banking sector.

 The scrutiny of these banks revealed violation of RBI regulations, including non-adherence to certain aspects of

 KYC and AML guidelines such as non-adherence of KYC for walk in customers, omission in filing of cash transaction reports (CTRs) and sale of gold coins for cash beyond Rs 50,000.

 According to RBI, the investigation has not revealed any prima facie evidence of money laundering.
 However, any conclusive inference in this regard can be drawn only by an end of the investigation of the transactions by tax and enforcement agencies, it said.

 RBI penalised the first lot of three banks— Axis Bank, HDFC Bank and ICICI Bank—on June 10, 2013.

 (Edited by Joby Puthuparampil Johnson)

 Punjab National Bank Ltd. is engaged in providing banking services.
 It offers personal banking products and services which includes savings accounts, current accounts, fixed deposits, nomination facilities and debit cards.
 It also provides housing loans, car finance, personal loans, professional loans, educational loans, mortgage loans and other corporate credit and micro credit schemes.
-In addition, the company offers corporate banking products and services, such as loans against future lease rentals, export-import finance, cash management services and gold card schemes.
-Punjab National Bank Ltd. was founded in 1894 and is based in New Delhi, India.
+The firm also offers corporate banking products and services, such as loans against future lease rentals, export-import finance, cash management services and gold card schemes.
+The company was founded in 1894 and is based in New Delhi, India.